percJaja/vibefps/docs/architecture/event-system-guide.md

 ## Overview

 The EventSystem is a publisher-subscriber (pub/sub) pattern implementation that enables loose coupling between game modules.
-This allows components to communicate without direct dependencies.
+This allows components to communicate without direct dependencies, making the codebase more maintainable and extensible.

 ## Core Functionality